LiLabAtVT/RegulatoryNetwork/script/bayes/readme.md

 of genes and TFs) and each row is an experiment.
 'tfs.csv': which is a list of the names of all the TFs.

+The result will be save in a folder named 'result1'.
+Every single recognized TFs according to the 'tfs.csv' file are save as a '.csv' file by their name.
+There are three columns in each the TFs name '.csv' files.
+The first column is the TF names, they are all same for each file itself.
+The second column is the inferred target genes and the third column is the inferred weight.
+A positive weight means the TF might increase the expression of the gene and a negative weight means the TF might inhibit the express of the gene.